Create a Route

 To get started with the Mobile Route Planner, click MORE while in the Ride with GPS app, then select Route Planner.

-Or if you already have an existing route or ride you want to work from, you can view a route or ride and then tap the Route Planner icon to open it within the route planner.
+Or if you already have an existing route or ride you want to work from, you can view a route or ride and then tap the PLAN icon to open it within the route planner.

 - Jump to Home If you’ve set your home location in your profile preferences, tap the Search Location Box and then tap Home to jump to your home location